 5.5 miles (9km) with 800 feet (240m) of ascent

-From an inland start at Polgigga, we walk across tracks and field paths to Mill Bay and the old fishing village of Sennen Cove, before following the Coast Path over granite cliffs to Land’s End.
+From an inland start at Polgigga, you walk across tracks and field paths to Mill Bay and the old fishing village of Sennen Cove, before following the Coast Path over granite cliffs to Land’s End.

 8.5 miles (13.5km) with 1,700 feet (520m) of ascent

-Starting at St Loy, we follow the Coast Path via the National Trust’s Penberth Cove, the Iron Age remains of Treryn Dinas castle, Porthcurno and Rowena Cade’s remarkable open-air Minack Theatre to finish at Land’s End.
+Starting at St Loy, you follow the Coast Path via the National Trust’s Penberth Cove, the Iron Age remains of Treryn Dinas castle, Porthcurno and Rowena Cade’s remarkable open-air Minack Theatre to finish at Land’s End.

 11.5 miles (18 km) with 2,300 feet (700m) of ascent

-Walking from Lamorna Cove, we follow the coast path to Land’s End, taking in many of the same sights as the Medium Walk including Gwennap Head and Mill Bay.
+Walking from Lamorna Cove, you follow the coast path to Land’s End, taking in many of the same sights as the Medium Walk including Gwennap Head and Mill Bay.
 This is a fairly strenuous walk with lots of up and down.